eper-io/tig/readme.md

 `/opt/` : Use this for entire solutions.
 It is persistent.

-`~/` : Use, if you run outside a container without privileges, but you need persistence across reboot.
+`~/` : Use, if you run outside a container without privileges with the need of persistence.

-It is a good idea to perform delayed delete on files setting the cleanup period.
+It is a good idea to perform delayed delete on files setting a small cleanup period.

 Clients can keep resubmitting or accessing them making the system more resilient.

 Updates and queries reset the timer.
+This is similar to the busy flag of pages in traditional Intel and ARM processors capable of virtual memory handling.
 The timer restarts on existing data when we restart the container.
+Old files are simply deleted.

+A standard keep alive logic is scanning a new line separated list of files and directories.
+This can happen every five minutes if the cleanup period is ten minutes.
+Recursive scanning allows a keep alive logic for distinct directory trees, or roots.
+The traffic also ensures that the files are valid.
+It can be used for billing.

 Such systems comply easier with privacy regulations.
 It is just a temporary cache not a root storage.
+It makes the system a router with delay rather than a database or file storage.

 Here is an example to launch tig on ramdisk.